Cloud-SPAN/create-aws-instance-3-costs-explained/_episodes/01-free-tier.md

 **MTD** stands for the period of time between the 1st of the current month and the last finalized day before the current date.

-Any service created or used in a month will contribute to the corresponding service usage of the month even if the service is deleted early in the month.
+Any service created or used in a month will contribute to the corresponding service usage of the month, even if the service is deleted early in the month.

 The first two rows correspond to the **EBS storage** and the **EC2 compute** services presented earlier.
 Note that EBS storage ("30 GB of Amazon Elastic Block Storage") is reported as being of type *Amazon Elastic Compute Cloud*.
 The reason is that this storage is *inherent* to your instance: it was created as the root device to hold the software environment (the Cloud-SPAN AMI) of your instance, and, by default, it is deleted when your instance is deleted.
 You can change this default or deattach the root device before deleting your instance if you want to preserve the storage.
 Note that there are other types of AWS storage such as S3 (Simple Storage Service) which you can use without attaching them to an instance.
 S3 is reported as "Simple Storage Service".